bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 - Notebook modules do not "build on each other" from a programming dependency; only from a concept dependency.
 Therefore, you can jump in and modify as needed
 - Recommended to "Fork and Hack" and gravitate to the Decision Scenarios with most impact (change AI models, try different APIs or knowledge stores, advanced AI programming techniques etc.)

+## Workshop Modules

+The Table of Contents below illustrates the structure of the Decision Intelligence with Generative AI Workshop.
+The workshop is structured on concepts broken down into Notebook modules (chapters).
+Each Notebook module consists of Decision Intelligence concepts and/or interactive Generative AI features that can be dynamically executed.

+> [!WARNING]
+> This workshop is current being developed in conjunction with the companion book.
+There will be changes included frequently.
+Content that is available (even if partially) is noted below.
+Content that does not have the Availability checkmark is in early stages or not available yet.
+Please check back frequently.

 ## Requirements for Interactive Decision Notebooks

 1. Visual Studio Code running on your local workstation or VS Code with GitHub CodeSpaces or Azure Machine Learning Notebooks